 Home health care can also be used for

 Home health care is being increasingly used to meet the demand for long-term care.
-Home health care, which can reduce nursing home placement of patients by 23%, is less expensive than institutional care when home health aide and skilled care visits are scheduled appropriately.
+Home health care, which can reduce nursing home placement by 23%, is less expensive than institutional care when home health aide and skilled care visits are scheduled appropriately.

 Home health care is provided by agencies, which vary in ownership, size, location, and services.
 Some are certified.
 To be certified, an agency must meet state licensing requirements and federal conditions for participation in Medicare.
 Such agencies provide skilled nursing care under the direction of referring physicians.
 Nurses provide services under the supervision of a physician, who consults with them as changes in care are needed.
-Caring for patients at home requires communication among health care practitioners to ensure that patients are maintaining function and are progressing as expected.
-The patients or caregivers need to promptly report changes in the patient’s condition to nurses or physicians to ensure that patients are monitored appropriately.

 Home health care may provide medical and nonmedical services (see table Services That May Be Provided in Home Health Care).